super3/StorjDemo/README.md

 Uploader:

-1. listen requests to sending a file by farmer by StorjTelehash.
+1. listen requests to send a file by farmer by [StorjTelehash](https://github.com/StorjPlatform/StorjTelehash.git).
-2. send a file and hearbeat information when requested by Storjutp.
+2. send a file and hearbeat information when requested by [Storjutp](https://github.com/StorjPlatform/Storjutp.git).
 3. request and verify heartbeats periodically.

 Farmer: